marloncarvalho/darter/README.md

     }

-In an Intercept you're allowd to manipulate the headers, as pointed in the example above.
-You're able even to abort the execution before your resource method has been called.
-L
+You can do a lot of things in your interceptor including manipulate the request headers, as pointed in the example above.
+You're even able to abort the execution before your resource method has been called.

     @Interceptor(when:Interceptor.BEFORE, priority: 1)
     class Authentication {